zaynkorai/gemini-fullstack-gograph-quickstart/README.md

 ## Deployment

 In production, the backend server serves the optimized static frontend build.
-LangGraph requires a Redis instance and a Postgres database.
+GoGraph requires a Redis instance and a Postgres database.
 Redis is used as a pub-sub broker to enable streaming real time output from background runs.
 Postgres is used to store assistants, threads, runs, persist thread state and long term memory, and to manage the state of the background task queue with 'exactly once' semantics.
-For more details on how to deploy the backend server, take a look at the [LangGraph Documentation](https://langchain-ai.github.io/langgraph/concepts/deployment_options/).
+For more details on how to deploy the backend server, take a look at the [GoGraph Documentation](https://langchain-ai.github.io/langgraph/concepts/deployment_options/).
 Below is an example of how to build a Docker image that includes the optimized frontend build and the backend server and run it via `docker-compose`.

 _Note: For the docker-compose.yml example you need a LangSmith API key, you can get one from [LangSmith](https://smith.langchain.com/settings)._